NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ------

 ## Schedules
 To create and edit schedules in the OpenStudio application go to the schedules tab.
-Check out the [OpenStudio Application Interface Guide](../reference/openstudio_application_interface.md) for an overview of the interface.

 ------